fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

 You can drill-down into the descendant charts by clicking the data plot items of the parent chart.
 The descendant charts can either replace the parent chart, with an option to drill-up, or they can open in new windows or frames.

-Create linked charts by following the steps given below:

-1. Create the JSON/XML data for the parent chart.
-This is called the parent data source.

-2. Append the data string or the data URL for the descendant charts within the parent data source.
-If you append the data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

-Once you implement the steps above, the FusionCharts JavaScript class takes care of the rest.

 ### Features of the FusionCharts JavaScript Class

 * It automatically creates and shows a detailed descendant chart, when you click on the corresponding data plot item link in the parent chart.